 Only the following credits are transferable into the AIP:

-Up to 7 credits from past Earth Expeditions field courses (with an earned grade of B or higher) may be applied towards the AIP, counting toward the 21 AIP Master Institution hours required for the degree.
+Up to 7 credits from past Earth Expeditions field courses (with an earned grade of B or higher) may be applied towards the AIP, replacing up to 7 of the 21 AIP Web with Experiential Learning (WEL) course hours required for the degree.

 Up to 3 credits from a past iDiscovery course from Miami University (with an earned grade of B or higher) may be applied to the AIP, replacing one Advanced Seminar course (Issues in Biodiversity or Issues in Evolution).

-Up to 7 credits from past AIP Master Institution-based courses taken through Miami University may be applied toward the AIP, counting toward the 21 AIP Master Institution hours required for the degree.
+Up to 7 credits from past AIP Web with Experiential Learning (WEL) courses taken through Miami University may be applied toward the AIP, replacing up to 7 of the 21 AIP WEL course hours required for the degree.

 No more than 7 credit hours from the above categories can be transferred into the AIP.
 Categories may not be combined.